PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 Although the binaries are available, we recommend to build and install the code from source, given that the binaries may not come with required components and dependencies in place.
 :::

-You can always download the latest binary release of *eProsima Fast RTPS* from the [company website](http://www.eprosima.com/).
+You can always download the latest binary release of *eProsima Fast DDS* from the [company website](http://www.eprosima.com/).

-Documentation on how to do this can be found here: [Installation from Binaries on Linux](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_linux.html) and [Installation from Binaries on Windows](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_windows.html) (*eProsima Fast RTPS* official documentation)
+Documentation on how to do this can be found here: [Installation from Binaries on Linux](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_linux.html) and [Installation from Binaries on Windows](https://fast-dds.docs.eprosima.com/en/latest/installation/binaries/binaries_windows.html) (*eProsima Fast DDS* official documentation)

 ### Windows 7 32-bit and 64-bit